Skip to Content

 • Flavored butters are pretty amazing.
 Start simple with equal parts blue cheese + butter, but the sky’s the limit.

-• Go sweet with a sweet potato and brown sugar, butter and fresh sage topping.
+• Go sweet with a sweet potato, brown sugar, butter, and chopped fresh sage as a garnish.

-• You can even make it the star of your dinner and top it with a quick chili.
+• You can even make it the star of your dinner and top it with an easy chili.